confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/show-queries.md

 List the running persistent queries.

-`SHOW QUERIES` lists queries running on the node that receives the request
+`SHOW QUERIES` lists queries running in the cluster

-`SHOW QUERIES EXTENDED` Lists queries running on the node that receives the request in more detail
+`SHOW QUERIES EXTENDED` Lists queries running in the cluster in more detail

-`SHOW ALL QUERIES` lists all queries running across all nodes in the cluster

 Example
 -------